 Of important note, Point Reyes Station - Dillon Beach is also a town of artists.
 Point Reyes Station - Dillon Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Point Reyes Station - Dillon Beach’s character.

-Telecommuters are a relatively large percentage of the workforce: 21.71% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.71% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Point Reyes Station - Dillon Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Point Reyes Station - Dillon Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-One downside of living in Point Reyes Station - Dillon Beach is that it can take a long time to commute to work.
-In Point Reyes Station - Dillon Beach, the average commute to work is 33.36 minutes, which is quite a bit higher than the national average.
+In Point Reyes Station - Dillon Beach, however, the average commute to work is quite long.
+On average, people spend 33.36 minutes each day getting to work, which is significantly higher than the national average.

 The per capita income in Point Reyes Station - Dillon Beach in 2022 was $101,414, which is wealthy relative to California and the nation.
 This equates to an annual income of $405,656 for a family of four.